Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-\begin{assum} Independent and identically distributed (i.i.d.) data $\left \{Y_i(1),Y_i(0),B_{CP,i} \right \} \overset{\text{iid}}{\sim} F(\cdot,\cdot,\cdot \vert x_i)$ and $x_i \overset{\text{iid}}{\sim} F_x(\cdot)$. \end{assum}
+\begin{assum} Independent and identically distributed (i.i.d.) data $\left \{Y_i(1),Y_i(0),B_{CP,i} \right \} \overset{\text{i.i.d.}}{\sim} F(\cdot,\cdot,\cdot \vert x_i)$ and $x_i \overset{\text{i.i.d.}}{\sim} F_x(\cdot)$. \end{assum}

-Assumption \ref{ass:dgp} is a typical assumption made in stochastic bandit problems, that the randomness in payoffs is i.i.d. across occurrences of play.
+Assumption \ref{ass:dgp} is typically maintained in stochastic bandit problems: that the randomness in payoffs is $i.i.d.$ across occurrences of play.
 It imposes restrictions on the data generating process (DGP).
-For instance, if the same user appeared more than once and if his potential outcomes $Y(1)$ and $Y(0)$ were serially correlated, this condition would not hold.
-In turn, if competing bidders solved a dynamic problem because of longer-term dependencies, budget or impression constraints, $B_{CP}$ could become serially correlated as a result, in which case this condition would also not hold.
+For instance, if competing bidders solved a dynamic problem because of longer-term dependencies, or budget or impression constraints, $B_{CP}$ could become serially correlated, in which case this condition would not hold.

-Assumption \ref{ass:dgp} justifies casting the advertiser's problem as a MAB.
-In particular, when Assumptions \ref{ass:joint} and \ref{ass:dgp} hold, $b^*(x)$ is well-defined and common across auctions for every $x$ for SPAs and FPAs.
-Under these assumptions, it is natural to represent the advertiser's economic goal as a contextual MAB problem.
-In such setting, the advertiser considers a potentially context-specific set of $r_x=1,...,R_x$ arms, each of which associated with a bid, $b_{r_x}$.
-The advertiser's goal can be expressed as minimizing cumulative regret from potentially bidding suboptimally over a sequence of auctions while learning $b^*(\cdot)$.
-Hence, as customary, we implicitly assume that for each $x$ the grid contains the optimal bid, $b^*(x)$.
+A different concern regards the context, $x$.
+Given recent developments in privacy policies and regulation, we treat each observation $i$ as an impression opportunity because these policies can limit and even prevent the use of cookies, which enable advertisers to track the same user over time.
+This can be problematic since users' responses can be altered by the number of times they are exposed to the ad.

+If the same user can be tracked, a simple way of addressing this concern would be to add the number of previous impressions to $x$, but doing so would violate Assumption \ref{ass:dgp} because $x$ would then become serially correlated.
+As we show in Section \ref{sec:BITS}, our algorithm would ignore this autocorrelation, which would yield a departure from more standard MAB models.
+A more rigorous approach would incorporate this correlation directly into the algorithm, which is the route \cite{bgh2021} followed.
+We view combining their approach with the algorithm we outline as an interesting avenue for future research.

+It is important to note that Assumption \ref{ass:dgp} is not required for Propositions \ref{prop:alignSPA} and \ref{prop:alignFPA} to hold, which guarantee a well-defined and unique optimal bid across impression opportunities.
+We maintain this assumption for convenience because it enables us to cast our problem as a nonlinear stochastic bandit problem.
+Furthermore, given our algorithm of choice, we perform Bayesian inference based on the posterior distribution obtained from the data, which, as we argue below, incorporates the correlation in these data, including that of $x$.
+Therefore, the unit of observation, $i$, can be viewed as a user, and the context, $x$, can contain previous displays, frequencies of displays, as well as other associated variables.